pouriamrt/CONSORT-RCT-Assistant/chainlit.md

-# Welcome to BHI Chatbot! 🚀🤖
+# Welcome to CONSORT-RCT Assistant! 🚀🤖

 Hello, Researcher! 👋 We're thrilled to introduce you to our specialized chatbot, designed to assist you with CONSORT and RCT-related queries.
 This advanced chatbot leverages a Retrieval-Augmented Generation (RAG) approach, ensuring you receive accurate and relevant answers by accessing a comprehensive database.